-- 15.01 Defending champions of a CT Event (or an Event that has upgraded from a lower WSL rating) in the immediate Surfing Season following the same Event that they won will be considered for an Event Wildcard.
-If not received, they must be placed into the trials (if trials are run). - EXCEPTION: If the Event was cancelled due to Force Majeure, this Rule will apply to the next year's event only, if it runs.
-If the event does not run for 2 consecutive years, for any reason, this Rule will not apply. - 15.02 Defending champions referred to in Article 15.01 must advise the WSL Commissioner's Office at least 60 days in advance prior to the Event Start Date should they wish to take advantage of the benefits offered by this Article.
+- 15.01 Defending champions of a CT Event (or an Event that has upgraded from a lower WSL rating) in the Surfing Season immediately following the same Event that they won will be considered for an Event Wildcard.
+If not received, they must be placed into the Trials (if Trials are run). - EXCEPTION: If the Event was cancelled due to Force Majeure, this Rule will apply to the Event in the next year but not any year after that - 15.02 Defending champions referred to in Article 15.01 must advise the WSL Commissioner's Office at least 60 days in advance prior to the Event Start Date should they wish to take advantage of the benefits offered by this Article.